RhubarbPHP/Rhubarb/docs/assets.md

 }
 ```

+The category name is optional.
+If you don't provide one the provider
+will be treated as the default provider for all unmapped categories.

 Providers are registered only with a class name.
 As asset tokens carry just the name of the provider needed to
 fetch an asset, it is important that providers don't have parameters that are easy to change.